stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 ## Product Update - [3.11](https://youtu.be/wnVupMQtjp4?t=191) - Tyler Wales

-> Deliver completed mock-ups for Yagi

-> Get some colours figured out
+> Deliver completed mock-ups for Yagi , to get some colours figured out and